jeffbski/digest-stream/README.md

  - `digestStream(algorithm, [inputEncoding,] digestEncoding, [options], listenerFn)` - constructs a new stream instance, the listenerFn will be called prior to the `end` event being emitted. `inputEncoding` is optional and defaults to `binary` if not provided.
  - `options` - optional streams options
  - `listenerFn` function signature is `fn(digest, dataLength)` - `digest` is the digest for the stream data in the digest encoding format specified when instance was created. `dataLength` is the length of the data in the stream (provided for convenience).
+If listenerFn returns an object that is an instance of Error, then the error will be signaled in the stream.

 ```javascript
 var digestStream = require('digest-stream');